Toucaan/toucaan.docs/docs/typography.md

 }
 ```

 Observe the scaling of element and the text within.
-The text size would be pinned intrinsically to the size of the element.
+The text is always pinned to the intrinsic size of the element.

 ### Demos
-View [CSS is Awesome](https://codepen.io/marvindanig/pen/bGGRZdE) example with intrinsic scaling.
+View the [CSS is Awesome](https://codepen.io/marvindanig/pen/bGGRZdE) example with intrinsic scaling.

 View the [homepage of Red Goose](https://goose.red) that demonstrates intrinsic scaling.